vanderpatrick/The-Amazing-Quizaru/README.md

 - first experience

     1. As a user I would like instructions to know how to play.
-    2. As a user I would like easy way to navigate in the website.
+    2. As a user I would like an easy way to navigate the website.
-    3. As a user I would like to imidiatly play the game.
+    3. As a user I would like to immediately play the game.

 - Second experience

-    1. I would want to re-test my knowladge.
+    1. I would want to re-test my knowledge.
-    2. I would want to all answers correct.
+    2. I would want all answers correct.
     3. I would want to who made the game.

 - As a developer

     1. I want to make the interactive.
-    2. I want to make the site have a direct image about what you can do.
+    2. I want to make the site have a direct image of what you can do.
-    3. I want to give a good time with interessting questions about the skate universe that you probaly dont know.
+    3. I want to give a good time with interesting questions about the skate universe that you probably don't know.

 # Features :